 EDITED BY: Knut Aufermann, Helen Hahmann, Sarah Washington, and Ralf Wendt

-WITH ADDITIONAL CONTRIBUTIONS BY: Xentos Fray Bentos, Anna Friz, Hartmut Geerken, Lucinda Guy, Martin Hartung, Lukas Holfeld, Udo Israel, Tina Klatte, Jan Langhammer, Sophea Lerner, Michael Nicolai, Gabi Schaffner, Helen Thein, Nina Westermann, Gregory Whitehead, Florian Wüst, and Elisabeth Zimmermann
+WITH ADDITIONAL CONTRIBUTIONS BY: Xentos Fray Bentos, Anna Friz, Hartmut Geerken, Lucinda Guy, Martin Hartung, Lukas Holfeld, Udo Israel, Miuki Jokiranta, Tina Klatte, Jan Langhammer, Sophea Lerner, Michael Nicolai, Gabi Schaffner, Helen Thein, Nina Westermann, Gregory Whitehead, Florian Wüst, Elisabeth Zimmermann, et al.

 PHOTOGRAPHY: Marcus-Andreas Mohr